smatechnologies/import-dates-powershell/README.md

 * OpCon Release 17+

 # Instructions
-  * <b>OpConModule</b> - Path to the OpCon API module, if you are using the API to add the holidays
+  * <b>OpConModule</b> - Path to the OpCon API module, if you are using the API to add the dates
   * <b>MSGINPath</b> - Path to the MSGIN directory on the server you are running the script, if you are using OpCon external events to add the holidays
   * <b>URL</b> - OpCon API url
   * <b>APIUser</b> - OpCon API user